s311354/Sphinx-C_plus_plus-Practice/docs/sphinx/source/guide.rst

 Notes:
 ======

-The fundamental features/concept of features (classes, separate compilation)
+The fundamental features/concept of features (classes)
 -----------------------------------------------------------------------------

 Classes